Uko1995/low_level_program/0x0E-structures_typedef/README.md

 Write a function that initialize a variable of type struct dog 2-print_dog.c
-Write a function that prints a struct dog
+Write a function that prints a struct dog dog.h
+Define a new type dog_t as a new name for the type struct dog